 On the Select Upgrade Source page, select your backup as the Upgrade Source and click the Next button.

-- Confirm the locations where Hub stores product data.
+Review the locations where YouTrack stores product data.
 When done, click the Upgrade button.